 Store in an airtight container in a cool, dry place, ideally less than 70ºF/21ºC.
 The bark will last for several weeks and doesn’t need to be refrigerated.

 If you have to store it in the refrigerator, make sure it’s in an airtight container to prevent moisture and smells from spoiling the chocolate.

 Gift It: This makes a great homemade Hanukkah gift!
 Gift it in a cute bag with a ribbon on top.

 All opinions are always 100% honest and my own.
 Links are affiliate links.
 If you click a link and buy something, I receive a commission for the sale.
 It doesn’t cost you anything extra and you are free to use the link or not as you choose.
 If you do use my links, I appreciate your support!

 Hanukkah Chocolate Bark

 - Line a baking sheet or a pan with parchment paper.
-Using a sharp knife, finely chop the chocolate.
+Using a sharp knife, finely chop the white chocolate.

 - Place chocolate in a microwave-safe bowl.
 Heat chocolate in 30-second intervals, stirring between each, until melted and smooth.

 - Spread chocolate into an even layer on the prepared pan.
 Evenly distribute the chocolate coins on the melted chocolate.

 - Refrigerate for 30 minutes or let it cool at room temperature or until hardened.